Joint Centre of Control and Coordination: Composition

 At the end of September 2014 the JCCC working group included 76 members of the Russian Armed Forces.
 According to Ukrainian Major General Oleksander Rozmanin, the JCCC started with 17 Ukrainian members and 18 Russians.
 Later it consisted of 128 officers, organized into 8 groups on government-controlled territory and 8 on non-government-controlled (4 each in Luhansk and Donetsk oblasts).

 On December 19, 2017, the Russian staff of the JCCC were recalled by the foreign ministry of the Russian Federation, and left Ukraine, accusing the Ukrainians of obstruction.
 Ukrainian officials suggested the Russians withdrew from the JCCC to be able to escalate hostilities and blame the Ukrainian military for ceasefire violations.

 Since then, members of the Russian separatist forces in Donbas have operated in JCCC markings, with the support of Russia but not the other members of the Trilateral Contact Group (Ukraine and the OSCE).
 In October 2021, Ukrainian Forces captured a member of the 2nd Army Corps, a Russian citizen resident in Luhansk oblast, while he was wearing JCCC markings.

+Russian forces continue to use the original JCCC logos and symbols after the start of the full-scale Russian invasion of Ukraine on February 24, 2022, when presenting results of alleged Ukrainian fire on its infrastructure on the occupied territories, regardless of the fact that the original JCCC stopped operations in 2017 and it has no "joint" component.